 - Dual sport tires - These are a hybrid of the two types mentioned above.
 They still retain the roughness of the off-road tyres.
 But they are broader and flatter, making them suitable for any terrain type.

-The exhaust is one of the most critical parts of a motorcycle that keep your bike running smoothly.
+is one of the most critical parts of a motorcycle that keep your bike running smoothly.
 When the fuel burns out within the internal combustion chambers, the exhaust channels it out.

 An exhaust is also essential for keeping the engine's noise at a manageable volume.
 Without an exhaust and the muffler within, your bike would make an absolute racket.

 Brakes are parts of a motorcycle that you couldn't do without.

 If you understand how your brakes work, you can ride safer and save on the repair costs of replacing them.